 Will this change any additional technical features in the current Kings III monitoring service?

-The addition of one way video and two way text communication will change how the end user communicates with our operators but our monitoring will remain the same.
-Use of existing features will also be updated.
+The addition of one-way video and two-way text communication will change how the end-user communicates with our operators but with CabView, our monitoring will remain the same and will feature the same Kings III all-inclusive benefits.
+The use of existing features will also be updated.

 Will customers still have the option to utilize either landlines (line seizure) or cellular service or will this be cellular only?